Nick Halstead: TweetMeme

-In January 2008, the first prototype of TweetMeme was released, a site founded by Nick which tracked trending topics on the social media giant Twitter.
+In January 2008, the first prototype of TweetMeme was released, a site founded by Halstead which tracked trending topics on the social media giant Twitter.
 The site would find new topics being talked about, and would track numbers talking about them to rank them, an aggregator.
 The full site was then launched to the public in July the same year.

 In February 2009 the retweet button was released onto the website, a feature allowing you to share posts you liked.
 Although this feature was founded on the TweetMeme website, it soon became a standard feature of almost all forum and social media sites, with approximately 1.6 billion retweet buttons across different pages on the internet.

 On 12 August 2010 the retweet feature was sold to Twitter, and the website was shut down in September 2012, when it still had 3 million users at the time.

 DataSift

 Halstead announced DataSift in September 2010 at the TechCrunch Disrupt conference, a social data platform that provides brands and enterprises with access to content from the likes of Facebook, Twitter, Tumblr and dozens of other social networks.
 The software was officially released in November 2011.

 Nick stepped down as CEO of the company in October 2015.